Click Northern Walk Leaflet – Page 1 to view or download a copy of page 1 of the Northern Section Leaflet.

 There were lots of stories of fighting amongst the men, some were too lazy to go down for coal, but when it was brought up they would fight for its ownership.
 The Entwistle family got Green Leech Pit, James was killed there.
 When he was brought to the top a man who had brought breakfast for him said: “Jim, tha’s worked hard, but tha’ll work no moare.”
 Then it was said, he sat down and ate the breakfast so it wouldn’t be wasted.

 At the first junction bear left again, signposted Pleasant View Farm, passing through a pair of rather ornate black cast iron gate posts on route.
-On the final bend just before the farm, take either one of the two stiles on the right and go hard left once over the stile at around 45 degrees across the field to the far corner and the next stile.
+On the final bend just before the farm, take either one of the two stiles on the right and go hard left once over the stile, following the fencing passing close to the farm, then round the corner still following fencing to the next corner and the stile.